 "Half of the nation’s 40 biggest publicly traded corporate spenders have announced plans to curtail capital expenditures this year or next."
 This is The Wall Street Journal further confirming the mounting evidence that the presidential election did not cure what is fundamentally sick.

 The supposed recovery of the last two years is the least convincing in anyone's living memory.
-Domestic investment has only recently returned to 2005 levels and business lending trends suggest that i... (more)
+Domestic investment has only recently returned to 2005 levels and business lending trends suggest ... (more)

 See Skyscraper Index: "The Skyscraper Index is a concept put forward in January 1999 by Andrew Lawrence, research director at Dresdner Kleinwort Wasserstein, which showed that the world's tallest buildings have risen on the eve of economic downturns."